-Any VAT that you have incurred out on purchases and expenses by your business during the period.
+Any VAT you have incurred on purchases and expenses by your business during the period.

 Cash Accounting scheme

-This scheme is the same as the above except you only pay VAT to HMRC once you have received the funds from your customers and clients.
-Similarly, you can only reclaim VAT on purchases and expenses when you have paid the supplier for them.
-This scheme is useful for cashflow purposes.
+This scheme is the same as the above, except you only pay VAT to HMRC once you have received the funds from your customers and clients.
+Similarly, you can only reclaim VAT on purchases and expenses when you have paid the supplier.
+This scheme is useful for cash flow purposes.
 Most contractors who register for VAT operate under the cash accounting scheme.

 Flat Rate VAT scheme

 This VAT Flat Rate scheme is a sub-scheme that many limited company contractors would have often used in the past.

 However, contractors rarely use this nowadays as it is no longer as beneficial as it used to be.
 HMRC initially brought this scheme out to make accounting easier.
 Under this scheme, you would still invoice clients at the standard rate, but you would pay HMRC a fixed percentage rate of your gross quarterly turnover, depending on the industry in which you operate.
 For IT contractors, the rate is 14.5%, and in the first year of operation, the contractor can also benefit from a 1% reduction to the fixed rate.